Second Chechen War: Guerrilla war in Chechnya

 Although large-scale fighting within Chechnya had ceased, daily attacks continued, particularly in the southern portions of Chechnya and spilling into nearby territories of the Caucasus, especially after the Caucasus Front was established.
-Typically small separatist units targeted Russian and pro-Russian officials, security forces, and military and police convoys and vehicles.
+Typically, small separatist units targeted Russian and pro-Russian officials, security forces, and military and police convoys and vehicles.
 The separatist units employed IEDs and sometimes combined for larger raids.
 Russian forces retaliated with artillery and air strikes, as well as counter-insurgency operations.
 Most soldiers in Chechnya were kontraktniki (contract soldiers) as opposed to the earlier conscripts.
 While Russia continued to maintain a military presence within Chechnya, federal forces played less of a direct role.
-Pro-Kremlin Chechen forces under the command of the local strongman Ramzan Kadyrov, known as the kadyrovtsy, dominated law enforcement and security operations, with many members (including Kadyrov himself) being former Chechen separatists who had defected since 1999.
+Pro-Kremlin Chechen forces under the command of Kadyrov, known as the kadyrovtsy, dominated law enforcement and security operations, with many members (including Kadyrov himself) being former Chechen separatists who had defected since 1999.
 Since 2004, the Kadyrovtsy were partly incorporated into two Interior Ministry units, North and South (Sever and Yug).
 Two other units of the Chechen pro-Moscow forces, East and West (Vostok and Zapad), were commanded by Sulim Yamadayev (Vostok) and Said-Magomed Kakiyev (Zapad) and their men.
+The incorporation of the Kadyrovtsy improved the effectiveness of Russian counterinsurgency operations, perhaps due to Chechen soldiers having potential advantages over Russians with regards to the gathering of intelligence on local insurgents.

-On 16 April 2009, the head of the Federal Security Service, Alexander Bortnikov, announced that Russia had ended its "anti-terror operation" in Chechnya, claiming that stability had been restored to the territory.
+On 16 April 2009, the head of the FSB, Alexander Bortnikov, announced that Russia had ended its "anti-terror operation" in Chechnya, claiming that stability had been restored to the territory.
 "The decision is aimed at creating the conditions for the future normalisation of the situation in the republic, its reconstruction and development of its socio-economic sphere," Bortnikov stated.
 While Chechnya had largely stabilised, there were still clashes with militants in the nearby regions of Dagestan and Ingushetia.